EDITORIAL – Obey the Cone Zone; give highway workers a brake - BC Local News

 According to information provided through the campaign, in the 10-year period between 2011-2020, 12 roadside workers were killed and 207 were injured in B.C.
 Those are 12 deaths that were categorically preventable.

-We have the luxury of a wide, divided highway between Nanaimo and Campbell River.
-When coming across any type of flashing lights on Highway 19 – red, blue or orange – the proper procedure is to pull over to the farthest lane away from the lights.
+We don’t have the luxury of a wide, divided highway in the North Thompson.

+Some sections of Highway 1 are wide, divided sections of road.
+When coming across any type of flashing lights – red, blue or orange – the proper procedure is to pull over to the farthest lane away from the lights.

-In the case of single-lane highways, such as 19A, there are two choices – either give a wide berth to the workers, or stop completely, until it is safe to get around them in a manner that will not impede their work, or risk their lives.
+In the case of single-lane highways, such as Highways 5 and 24, there are two choices – either give a wide berth to the workers, or stop completely, until it is safe to get around them in a manner that will not impede their work, or risk their lives.

 Yes, it takes more time, and yes, we are all in a rush; we all want to get home.